oracle-livelabs/database/23aifree/json-migrating/json-migrating.md

 ## Introduction

+Database migrations from MongoDB to Oracle can be done using external tables if the collections have been already extracted as individual text files especially in the case when only the data needs to be transferred (indexes and other objects will be created afterwards).
+Or sometimes one wants to transfer JSON collections from different document databases to an Oracle database, this might be a simple way to do it.

-The ORACLE_BIGDATA adapter for external tables can stream external JSON sources into the database making it easy and efficient query and load JSON stored in text files.
-In this lab, we will migrate a JSON collection called CUSTOMERS into Oracle Database 23.4 and will test the end-result from both SQL Developer and MongoDB Compass.
+The ORACLE_BIGDATA adapter for external tables can now (in Oracle Database 23ai) stream external JSON sources into the database making it easy and efficient query and load JSON stored in text files.
+In this lab, we will migrate a JSON collection called MOVIES into Oracle Database 23.5 and will test the end-result from both SQL Developer and MongoDB Compass.

 Estimated Time: 10 minutes